rryqszq4/ngx_sqlite/README.md

 TODO
 ---
-* transaction support
-* named parameter and better query string interface
+* considering another interface for anonymous parameters.

 Copyright and License
 ---------------------